 IAF Pilot Avani Chaturvedi:

 Avani Chaturvedi was born in Rewa District, Madhya Pradesh.
 She had completed her schooling from Deolond and her Bachelors in Technology from Banasthali University, Rajasthan.
-After completing her training from Hyderabad Airforce Academy, she became a fighter pilot in June 2016.
+And after completing her training from Hyderabad Airforce Academy, she became a fighter pilot in June 2016.
 She became the first woman pilot to take a solo flight in MiG21 in 2018.
 Avani received Nari Shakti Puraskar by the President Ram Nath Kovind on 9 March 2019.
 She became the MiG21-Bison Pilot.